-These arms were fitted onto all the then current Ford Mondeos.
-A tape measure was useless for determining whether the arm would or wouldn’t stay intact.
-We needed to find the appropriate technique.
-In this case we monitored the forces used during assembly at particular points.
+These arms were fitted onto Ford cars.
+A tape measure was useless for determining whether the arm would remain intact.
+We needed to find an appropriate technique.
+We decided to monitor the forces used during assembly at particular points.

 So the approach I would recommend is:

 - Identify the processes for which to count success and failures, or assess progress steps.

 - Create a means of identifying beyond doubt which step we’ve reached.